I have a teaching background and love visiting schools, libraries and festivals. Please scroll down for rates and more details about sessions.

 - Share copies of my books.
 Read blurbs and ask for feedback.

 - If possible read one of my books (or a chapter) to the class before the visit.

 - Encourage students to visit my website and prepare questions.
 ‘Interview’ sessions develop students’ interviewing and research skills.

 - Allow 5-10 min between sessions.
-I’ll have a bucket of gear and packing up/moving to a new class takes a few minutes.
+Schedule all sessions in one space if possible.
+I’ll have a bucket of gear and packing up/moving rooms takes time.
 Also it’s not unusual for shy-but-keen student writers to want to ask a question privately.

-- If it’s a workshop have scrap paper and pencils ready and if students want autographs please ask them to bring books and factor in time for that.
+- For workshops have scrap paper and pencils ready.
+If students want autographs please ask them to bring books and factor in time for that.